phosseini/CSCI6907-DEEPQuest-IBM/README.md

 We are **Sherlocks!**

-In this project, we are going to develop an application like Watson [Alchemy](https://www.ibm.com/watson/developercloud/natural-language-understanding.html).
+In this project, we are going to develop an application like Watson [Alchemy](https://www.ibm.com/watson/developercloud/natural-language-understanding.html) for Spanish.
+In particular, our application will include the following components:

+- Sentiment Analysis
+- Semantic Role labeling
+- Keyword Extraction
+- Relation Extraction
+- Named Entity Recognition

+## Phase 1 (Ongoing)